10. Torino 1945-49

 And for those that say that was down to the poverty of the Spanish league, they’ve beaten every Champions League knock-out opponent except Chelsea by more than two goals.

-But such dynamism comes with extraordinary demands.
-For a start, the pressure on the obsessive Guardiola.
+But such dynamism came with extraordinary demands.
+For a start, the pressure on the obsessive Guardiola, which ultimately cut his reign short.
 Then there’s the fact that their unique philosophy makes it difficult for players to adapt.
 That has left them with a necessarily short squad and – occasionally – an overstretched one.
 Indeed, it was arguably that, above all, which cost them the 2010 Champions League – a trophy that would undoubtedly have put them top of this list.
-Unlike their rivals though, they still have time to rectify it.

 Trophies won: Champions League 2009, 2011; Spanish league 2009, 2010, 2011; Spanish cup 2009